doma2k/Near-network-monitoring-tool/README.md

 # Near Node monitring
-Node monitoring and alerts tools packed in docker-compose Main goal of this tooling is to create easy to use monitoring for Near node and netwrok, out of the box.
+Node monitoring and alerts tools packed in docker-compose.

+Main goal of this tooling is to create easy to use monitoring for Near node and netwrok, out of the box.